justinhj/galaxyline.nvim/README.md

 # galaxyline.nvim

+## justinhj fork info
-_JUSTIN NOTE_ this fork has a bug fix for LSP diagnostics.
+This fork has a bug fix for LSP diagnostics and for intro text disappearing on startup.

 I think upstream is no longer maintained.

+Works for NVIM > 0.6.1 including 0.7.+

+## Intro

 galaxyline is a light-weight and **Super Fast** statusline plugin.
 Galaxyline componentizes Vim's statusline by having a provider for each text area.